India cracks down on taxation of transfers within foreign firms

 In LG Electronics' case, tribunal documents show the company's Indian unit was deemed to be promoting the LG brand owned by its parent, which should have compensated the local unit, thereby generating taxable income.
 Authorities claim the excess expenditure amounted to a transfer pricing adjustment of 1.61 billion rupees.

-Earlier this month, British-based mobile phone giant Vodafone Group Plc (VOD.L) said it had received a fresh transfer pricing order in India over the issue of shares by a unit, adding to its tax woes in the country.
-India's tax office says the Vodafone unit under-priced shares issued to a Mauritius-based group company by nearly 13 billion rupees, ET NOW TV station reported recently.
+Earlier this month, British-based mobile phone giant Vodafone Group Plc said it had received a fresh transfer pricing order in India over the issue of shares by a unit, adding to its tax woes in the country.
+India's tax office says the Vodafone unit under-priced shares issued to a Mauritius-based group company by nearly 13 billion rupees ($244 million), ET NOW TV station reported recently.
 Vodafone said it would challenge the order.

 Vodafone is already fighting a transfer pricing case in the Bombay High Court that involves a $1.6 billion disagreement, a person with direct knowledge of the matter said.
 The company declined to comment.

-India is also trying to claim more than $2 billion in tax stemming from Vodafone's 2007 acquisition of an Indian mobile company from Hong Kong's Hutchison Whampoa Ltd 0013.HK.
+India is also trying to claim more than $2 billion in tax stemming from Vodafone's 2007 acquisition of an Indian mobile company from Hong Kong's Hutchison Whampoa Ltd.

 Vodafone says share subscriptions are not covered by either Indian or international rules on transfer pricing so the latest order had "no basis in law".